dst80/design-patterns/structural_pattern/adapter/adapter.md

 ## Adapter

-Convert the interface of a class into another interface clients expects.
-Adapter classes work together that couldn't otherwise because they have incompatible interfaces.
+Converts a class's interface into another interface client expects.
+Adapter classes therefore allow classes that otherwise cannot work together because they have incompatible interfaces.

-Adapters can be created using inheritane and using composition.
+Adapters can be created using inheritance or using composition.
 The nomenclature is

+* **Target**
-* **Target** -> defines the domain specific interface that *Client* use
+  * defines the domain specific interface that *Client* use
+* **Client**
-* **Client** -> collaborates with objects conforming to the *Target* interface
+  * collaborates with objects conforming to the *Target* interface
+* **Adaptee**
-* **Adaptee** -> defines exising interface that need adapting
+  * defines exising interface that need adapting
+* **Adapter**
-* **Adapter** -> adapts the interface of the *Target* with the interface of the *Adaptee*
+  * adapts the interface of the *Target* with the interface of the *Adaptee*

 ---